-While Maya is preparing to leave for college, her parents are starting their own new phase in life, the empty nest.
+While Maya prepares to leave for college, her parents are starting their own new phase in life: the empty nest.

 “Barbara and I have been married for 24 years and most of those years have been with children,” said Harold Shepherd.
 “I think both of us are looking forward to spending more time together.”

 The Shepherds haven’t spent a lot of time talking about the transition, but they both acknowledge it will take some time to get used to having an empty nest.

 “My wife is an elementary school assistant principal,” Shepherd said.
 “Most evenings she calls it quits by 9 pm, which is when I am still wide awake.
 With Maya at home, there was always something going on.
 I think it is going to be incredibly quiet with just the two of us.”

 Anticipating the empty nest makes a lot of parents very nervous asking questions like, "What will I do with my time?"
 "How will my role as a parent change?"
 "Do I remember how to cook for two?"
 One woman commented, “If people knew how much fun the empty nest years were, they would never divorce.”

 Mike and Kari McCleery have been in the empty nester season of life since 2003.

 “I remember it like it was yesterday,” McCleery said.
 “It was hard leaving Ashley in Birmingham, but both of us knew we had done our part as her parents and it was time to let her move on.”

 As the McCleerys found themselves in this new season of life, they began to examine how their parenting role would be different.